petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 ### CSS Classes

-Use the *CSS Classes* field to add classes for use in the [Custom CSS](#custom-css) field.
-When adding multiple classes, separate each class with a space, comma, or line break.
+Use the *CSS Classes* field to add classes for use in [Custom CSS](#custom-css).
+When adding multiple classes, separate each with a space, comma, or line break.
 You can use these classes for other fragments on the same page.
 Suggestions for existing classes appear while you type.

 ![Entering custom CSS classes in this field makes them appear as suggestions in the advanced settings for other fragments on the same page.](./advanced-settings-reference/images/04.png)